small-tech/comet/README.md

 If you do not pass an argument (if `"args": []`), Comet will launch in the debugger with the Welcome screen.

 ### Translations

+#### Add a new language

+1. Add the language code to the [po/LINGUAS](https://github.com/small-tech/comet/blob/main/po/LINGUAS) file.
+2. Update translations:

+    ```shell
+    tasks/update-translations
+    ```

+_If you want to help translate but don’t want to clone the repository you can contribute using GitHub’s online interface.
+Please introduce yourself in the  [discussions](https://github.com/small-tech/comet/discussions) and let us know which language you’d like to work on and we can help you get started._

+#### Testing

 To test the native binary with a locale different to your account’s locale (e.g., to test the Turkish translations):